CyVerse-Ansible/ansible-role-template/README.md

 Go to "My Roles" and click the refresh button, your new role repository should appear.
 Turn on the switch.

+#### Version your role
+Consumers of this role will want to pin their dependency on this role to a specific version. `ansible-galaxy` uses git tags to allow users to specify a version.
+See http://docs.ansible.com/ansible/latest/galaxy.html#installing-multiple-roles-from-a-file.
+Please use the [SemVer](https://semver.org) protocol.

 #### Trigger a build + import
 Any subsequent commits that you push to your GitHub repo should automatically trigger a build in Travis CI, and import the role into Galaxy when a build completes *with passing status*.